BonoboPLC/bonoboplc_wiki/administration/games/raffle.md

 ### 1 Winner Per Draw

 There will be one winner selected, on each draw.
 The draws continue until all prizes are paid out.

+### Cancelled Tickets

+Cancelled tickets are not re-issued and do not take part in the Raffle draws.

+### Drawing for Winners

+For each Prize, the system will randomly draw from the pool of eligible and remaining tickets.
+The draws will continue until all winners are determined for each available prize.

+### Viewing Draws LIVE

+Raffle draws can be viewed live, or replayed at any time.